-- A clearly written comprehensive statement of the disability diagnosed by a qualified professional trained in this area including current functional limitations and history of impairment relevant to academic functioning or any aspect of University life. - A summary of the various evaluation tools used in determining the specific disability. - A summary of present symptoms and how these symptoms affect the student's functioning, specifically in relation to the post-secondary environment. - Documentation should be current, within three years, and must include a signature on professional letterhead. - The University has the right to request additional documentation if the original documentation is incomplete or insufficient in determining a qualifying disability or reasonable accommodation(s). - The University has the right to deny accommodations in the event that the request is deemed unreasonable, or presents an undue hardship. - The University has the right to deny accommodations in the event that the documentation provided does not support the specific accommodation request in accordance with the ADA. - Documentation must demonstrate a direct correlation between the diagnosed disability, the barrier to access caused by the disability, and the requested accommodation. - Reasonable accommodations cannot fundamentally alter any program or course requirements. - Any cost incurred in obtaining additional information must be borne by the student.
+- A clearly written comprehensive statement of the disability diagnosed by a qualified professional trained in this area including current functional limitations and history of impairment relevant to academic functioning or any aspect of University life. - Type of assessment instrument(s) with results, including standard scores and percentiles. - Social and developmental history to include information on: communication skills, social interaction skills, motor skills, responses to sensory experiences, relevant family and environmental information, patterns of emotional adjustment, unusual or atypical behaviors. - Information specifying current level of receptive, expressive and pragmatic communication skills. - If the disability impacts memory or executive functioning skills, current level of functioning in these areas should be specified. - Documentation should be current, within three years, and must include a signature on professional letterhead. - The University has the right to request additional documentation if the original documentation is incomplete or insufficient in determining a qualifying disability or reasonable accommodation(s). - The University has the right to deny accommodations in the event that the request is deemed unreasonable, or presents an undue hardship. - The University has the right to deny accommodations in the event that the documentation provided does not support the specific accommodation request in accordance with the ADA. - Documentation must demonstrate a direct correlation between the diagnosed disability, the barrier to access caused by the disability, and the requested accommodation. - Reasonable accommodations cannot fundamentally alter any program or course requirements. - Any cost incurred in obtaining additional information must be borne by the student.